 Other funders include UK departments of the environment, now Defra and previously DoE, the European Union which has made career-saving contributions on several occasions and industrially partnered sources such as LINK, Technology Strategy Board and Innovate-UK.
 UK research councils contributed in the 1990s and 2000s, but only when we could be associated with a university that fronted the research.
 As a Scottish institute, we have been mostly ineligible for funding from those sources in recent years.

 Around the time I left the Hutton Institute in 2018, colleagues were eminently successful in gaining further EU funding -see How…Next…for Agroecology.
+I wish them well.

 The site will concentrate on the topics in the header line, the content of which will appear in the right hand menu.
 It will be linked to the Living Field web site www.livingfield.co.uk which also deals with sustainable systems and environment but more from the angle of crops, cropping systems, historical change in the croplands, natural products, art, craft and community involvement.